stanmaz/BBOalert/README.md

 #### Seat dependent openings

-An empty <context> field means seat independent opening.
+An empty "context" field means seat independent opening.
 By using -- codes you can define seat dependent opening.
 Placed after seat independent opening code, it will override it for the specified seat.
 Example

 	,1S,12-21p 5+!S,	This is the normal opening for all seats
 	----,1S,8-21 5+!S,	except after two passes.
 It can be weaker